medprod/super-bot-lex/README.md

-# Sample Amazon Lex Web Interface
+# Super Bot - HR Policy Assistant Web Interface

 # Overview
+Super Bot is an intelligent HR policy assistant built on [Amazon Lex](https://aws.amazon.com/lex/) that provides a web interface for employees to get answers about company HR policies.
-This is a sample [Amazon Lex](https://aws.amazon.com/lex/) web interface.
-It provides a chatbot UI component that can be integrated in your website.
-The interface allows a user to interact with a Lex bot directly from a browser using text or voice.
+The interface allows users to interact with the HR policy bot directly from a browser using text or voice.

 It can be used as a full page chatbot UI: